 Any member country can formally invoke Article 4 of the North Atlantic Treaty.
 As soon as it is invoked, the issue is discussed and can potentially lead to some form of joint decision or action on behalf of the Alliance.
 Whatever the scenario, fellow members sitting around the Council table are encouraged to react to a situation brought to their attention by a member country.

-Previously, on 10 February 2003, Türkiye formally invoked Article 4, asking for consultations in the NAC on defensive assistance from NATO in the event of a threat to its population or territory resulting from armed conflict in neighbouring Iraq.
+- On 10 February 2003, Türkiye formally invoked Article 4, asking for consultations in the NAC on defensive assistance from NATO in the event of a threat to its population or territory resulting from armed conflict in neighbouring Iraq.
 NATO agreed a package of defensive measures and conducted Operation Display Deterrence from end February to early May 2003.